Dragomir-Georgiev/ProjectDefence_CarShop_Dec2024/README.md

    ```
    http://localhost:7279
    ```
    If your default port is different.
-Make sure to change it for the https profile in CarShop.Web\Properties\launchSettings.json
+Make sure to change it in the https profile in CarShop.Web\Properties\launchSettings.json

 ---